barmoshe/data-processing-service/readme.md

 ## Summary

 This project demonstrates how to build a cross-language data processing service using Temporal.
 By splitting the implementation into language-specific workers and leveraging Temporal's workflow orchestration, you can create modular, scalable microservices that interact seamlessly—no matter the language.
----

-Simply replace your existing `readme.md` content with the updated markdown above to reflect the new folder structure and usage instructions.
-Enjoy building your cross-language data processing service with Temporal!